25K-Bacon/Zip-Cracker/README.md

-This program takes lines from a text file and tries it as a zip password.
+This program takes every line from a text file and tries it as a zip password.

 NOTE: You need to have 7-Zip installed in "C:\Program Files\7-Zip".